Momentum-Team-18/notes/command-line.md

 ## $PATH

-One or more pathnames, delimited by colons, in which to search for commands to execute.
+One or more pathnames, delimited by colons, that your shell uses to find the commands you type.

 ```sh
 $ echo $PATH